72% of small business owners would rather spend more money on PPC ads than on search engine optimization.

 Using brackets in your subject lines can also improve open rates.
 Brackets let you fit in extra information without complicating the subject line.

-When used effectively, brackets can boost open rates by 4.6%.
+When used effectively, brackets can boost open rates.

 Personalization is also a big influencer when it comes to encouraging people to open your emails.

 One way that you can personalize a subject line is by using the first name of the person that you’re sending the email to.

 You can also include the location of the recipients in the subject line.
 You’ll need to have collected this information beforehand if you want to use it.

 Specificity is another big driver when improving subject lines.
 A great way to implement specificity is by using numbers.

 Take these two examples, for instance —

 Use these tactics to grow your business by 49% in the next quarter

 For a lot of people, the second subject line is more compelling, because it’s more specific.